polsys/ennemi/README.md

 In short, you are allowed to use, modify and distribute it as you wish, as long as the original copyright notice is preserved.
-This software is provided "as is", functioning to the extent of passing the unit tests in the `tests` directory.
+This software is provided "as is", functioning to the extent of passing the unit and integration tests in the `tests` directory.

 This package is archived on Zenodo.
 The DOI [10.5281/zenodo.3834018](https://doi.org/10.5281/zenodo.3834018)